taesoobear/luna-gen/README.md

 Compatibility
 =
+Only luajit or lua5.1 are fully supported.
-Currently only lua 5.1 is supported.
-(Many functionalities will work for lua 5.2, but some won't at the moment.)
+(Many functionalities still will work for lua 5.2, but some won't.
+I do not plan to support lua 5.2 or later because of the too many interface-breaking changes happening in the lua language.) luna-gen works perfectly with Torch (the luajit-based deep learning library) too.

 License
 =
 The code generator luna-gen.lua is under GPL-license, but its input/output files and the dependencies luna.h, luna.cpp, mylib.lua are NOT.
-(The dependencies are distributed under MIT license when it is not bundled with QPerformanceTimer.h).
-So you can use luna-gen freely for all purposes including developing commercial apps without having to publish your source codes.
-In other words, when developing commercial apps, just remove QPerformanceTimer.h which is unused by default.
+(The dependencies are distributed under MIT license).
+So you can use luna-gen freely for all purposes including developing commercial apps without having to publish your source codes.)
-Questions?

 Please ask questions using the issue tracker here or e-mails.

 Notes
 =
 Recommend editor : vim (vim's auto-indenting works better than many other editors for luna-gen's definition files